Des chiffres et des lettres

 The game debuted in 1965 as Le mot le plus long, using letters only, and reached its present format in 1972.
 From 2004 to 2024, it was transmitted on France 3 after 39 years on Antenne 2 and later France 2.
 It had been hosted since 1992 by Laurent Romejko, who was originally assisted by Arielle Boulin-Prat and Bertrand Renard, the latter two respectively checking words proposed by the contestants and providing solutions to the number problems the contestants failed to solve.
 Renard was hired on the show at the age of 19, after having won as a contestant in 12 consecutive matches.
 Starting on 17 September 2022, Boulin-Prat and Renard were replaced by Blandine Maire and Stéphane Crosnier respectively due to disputes over their salaries and the terms of their contracts.
-The show came to an end on 25 August 2024 after a 52-year run; it aired at weekends during its last two years.
+The show came to an end on 25 August 2024 after a 58-year run; it aired on weekends during its last two years.

 The show was seen throughout the world on TV5Monde including TV5 Québec Canada throughout Canada.